To see video of Sen. Walsh’s floor speech, click here.

 The Watershed Management Partnership, created in 2009, assumed responsibility for planning in the Walla Walla River Basin.
 Board members include representatives of the Confederated Tribes of the Umatilla Indian Reservation, city and county governments, conservation districts and water rights holders.

 In testimony Feb.
 12 before the Senate Agriculture and Natural Resources Committee, board Chair Judith Johnson said the program aims to preserve sufficient water in the river to support fish, while also providing enough for irrigators and other users.
-The program manages a water bank with 152 participants, and has entered into agreements with water rights holders, so that water is not diverted during periods of high need.
+The program manages a water bank with 152 participants, and has entered into agreements with water rights holders not to divert water during periods of high need.

 Eventually, Johnson said the board hopes to work with the Department of Ecology to develop a 30-year plan for all aspects of water management in the Walla Walla Basin.
 The bill requires the program to present recommendations to the Legislature in 2020.